Roll20/roll20-character-sheets/Fading Suns 4th Edition - Pax Alexius/README.md

 - Blessing/Curse: add more space for their descriptions

+- modifiers to affect auto-computed Vitality Rating, Revivals Rating, Revivals Number (max), VP Bank capacity, Surge Rating, Surge Number (max)

-- make Class and Callings lists into a repeating section
+- make Class and Callings lists into repeating sections

 - Characteristics
-    - [ TBC ] Box next to them to log a temporary bonus/malus?
+    - [ TBC ] Box next to them to log a temporary buff/debuff?
-    - check if Occult characteristics can be used as part of a roll, if yes add as an option to skills characteristic choice and action characteristic selection

 - Skills
-    - [ TBC ] Box next to them to log a temporary bonus/malus?
+    - [ TBC ] Box next to them to log a temporary buff/debuff?
     - auto-fail or add warning when rolling a |R|equired skill (Alchemy, Interface, Pilot) which has a score of 0

 - E-Shield
-    - add "Burn-Out", "Distorsion", "Features"?
+    - add "Burn-Out", "Distorsion", "Features"

+- States
+    - implement "shake it off" rolls
+    - add their descriptions

 # Nice-to-have